-My optimism is a little too forced, my smile, just a little too wide.
-I cling to that hope as long as I can, like someone who swears it’s “just a little rainy” as a hurricane blows their house down.
-Maybe if I insist that it’s nothing with enough force, it might be true.
+My optimism is a little too forced, my smile a little too wide.
+I cling to that hope as long as I can, like someone who swears it’s “just a bit rainy” as a hurricane blows their house down.
+Maybe if I insist that it’s nothing with enough force, declare it with enough conviction, it might be true.

 It’s nothing!
 Really!
 We’re fine.
 We’re all fine!